danknights/mice5035/tutorials/03_wgs_feature_extraction/README.md

 performing alpha diversity and beta diversity analysis.
 We will use the Kraken tool to annotate the data.

 ### Connect to an interactive computing node on MSI
-- Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.
+- If needed, follow the steps the [getting started guide](../../README.md) to get connected to an interactive node on MSI.

 ### Tutorial